 - Vineyards tours both days at Vynecrest and Franklin Hill

-- Food and wine pairings at Tolino, Amore, Big Creek, Galen Glen, and Pinnacle Ridge
+- Food and wine pairings at Tolino, Amore, Big Creek, and Galen Glen.

 - 30th Anniversary Sale at Clover Hill

 Event weekends are also a great time to start your local wine cellar at home.
 Be sure to bring home several bottles, or cases, of your favorite Lehigh Valley wines to enjoy this fall with friends and family.